lumenTrack™

-Our mission: Through engineering innovation, we strive to develop smart technologies aimed at conserving energy in commercial lighting applications and with near-zero impact to existing infrastructure.
+Our mission: Through innovation, we strive to develop smart technologies aimed at conserving energy in commercial lighting applications and with near-zero impact to existing infrastructure.

-Occupancy sensors which activate with the presence of people in a room or space, and therefore reduce lighting (by turning off or dimming) when rooms are unoccupied was considered the most common lighting control strategy used.
+• Occupancy sensors which activate lighting loads with the presence of people in a room or space, and therefore reduce lighting (by turning off or dimming) when rooms are unoccupied was considered the most common lighting control strategy used.
 Occupancy sensors were used in 16% of all lit buildings and in 55% of large lit buildings in 2015 and depending on the areas where these are being installed (e.g., where there is minimal or infrequent occupancy), this type of lighting control scheme is estimated to achieve great energy savings.

 Some examples (estimated energy savings):